fellowship/upskill_challenges_02/Spreadsheet/README.md

 ## Deliverables

 Compress the Excel file and upload it to OneDrive, Google Drive, or DropBox.
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.
 Don't put your file in a folder before compressing; compress the file itself.

+## Deadline
+Log in to your account and upload the public file sharing link via the dashboard no later than midnight PST on December 6 for all employees